-- Increased anxiety about having a baby is normal, but it is a major source of stress, so some people develop anxiety during this time. - Feelings of responsibility for the unborn or newborn baby. - Research shows that it is normal to have strange unwanted thoughts about stressful events. - Thinking upsetting thoughts about your baby seems like the worst possible thing to think about and OCD feeds off of these kinds of thoughts because these are the exact kinds of thoughts that you try very hard to control, dismiss, or fight.
-But this is how OCD plays a nasty trick the more you try to use www.iocdf.org strategies for fighting thoughts, the more they backfire, and the more you get caught into OCD's web of obsessing over and over.
-(Do an experiment: try not to think of a pink elephant!).
+- Increased anxiety about having a baby is normal, but it is a major source of stress, so some people develop anxiety during this time. - Feelings of responsibility for the unborn or newborn baby.

+- Research shows that it is normal to have strange unwanted thoughts about stressful events. - Thinking upsetting thoughts about your baby seems like the worst possible thing to think about-and OCD feeds off of these kinds of thoughts because these are the exact kinds of thoughts that you try very hard to control, dismiss, or fight.
+But this is how OCD plays a nasty trick-the more you try to use strategies for fighting thoughts, the more they backfire, and the more you get caught in OCD's web of obsessing over and over.
+(Do an experiment: try not to think of a pink elephant!). - Compulsions are performed because they reduce anxiety over obsessional thoughts about the newborn, but these don't work well in the long run-they just lead to more obsessing.